nbranch1311/nextjs-blog/README.md

 ##To Do List

-Create theme context
+Make site more personal
-Create layout context
+Create style tokens
+Start first project: ThemeContext
+Start second project: LaayoutContext
-Take that silly in-line styling out of the index.js Ask Matt or Jonny help setting up EsLint
+Take that silly in-line styling out of the top level index.js
-Create component directory